NIGHT TRACINGS ETCHINGS

 HOW MY ETCHINGS ARE MADE

-At its core, etching is a transformative process powered by a chemical reaction.
-Acid is used to remove specific areas of a metal substrate through the application and manipulation of an acid resist.
+Once ink is obtained, it must be molded and given form through the creation of a matrix.
+Several different base metals can be used as the substrate for etching.
+Each has its own characteristics in how it can be worked and how it reacts to acid, which in turn determines the look of the line produced.
+Copper plates have always been the most widely used, though I use zinc.
+At its core, etching is a transformative process powered by the unleashing of a chemical reaction.
+Acid is harnessed to remove specific areas of a metal substrate through the application and manipulation of an acid resist.
 Metal smiths began using this process in the Middle-ages to decorate armor, often recording their designs by rubbing charcoal into etched lines before transferring them to damp pieces of cloth.
-Innovation, however rarely springs forth in isolation and etched prints do not appear until the sixteenth century after suitable paper and ink became widely available.
+Innovation, however rarely springs forth in isolation and etched prints do not appear until the sixteenth century, a time when Alchemy flourished and knowledge into the use of acids became widespread.
+This was also a time when suitable paper and ink for printing became widely available.
 It took another century of refinements before etching was perfected and taken up by artists in number.
 The technique has changed little since.

-A number of different base metals can be used as the substrate for etching.
-Each has its own characteristics in how it can be worked and how it reacts to acid, which in turn determines the look of the line produced.
-Copper plates have always been the most widely used, though I use zinc.
-To control where the acid bites the metal, the plate is first coated with an acid resistant varnish called a ground.
+To control where the acid will bite the metal, the plate is first coated with an acid resistant varnish called a ground.
 While grounds have no set ingredients, they commonly use bees wax for pliability, rosin for hardness, and asphaltum for durability.
 The quality of the ground used affects the quality of the drawing.
 If the ground is dried into a ball, it can be melted onto the substrate and then evened out with a leather brayer.
 Most modern grounds, like the ones I use come suspended in solvent and are applied with a brush.
 Once dry, the plate can be drawn upon with a metal stylus.
 Both etching and engraving are defined as intaglio techniques, meaning to Incise.
-In engraving, a specialized tool is used to gouge lines out of the plate’s surface.
-This is very different from drawing and requires a skill that is not easy to master.
-While engraving came to dominate reproductive work, many artists began looking at etching as a way to free their hands from such calculated labor.
+In engraving, a specialized tool is used to directly gouge lines out from a plate’s surface without the need for an acid bite.
+This technique is very different from drawing and requires a skill that is not easy to master.
+While engraving came to dominate reproductive work, many artists began looking at etching to free their hands from such calculated labor.
 Since acid is used to incise etched lines, only enough pressure to expose the metal lying under the ground need be applied.
 This allows artists to draw their lines in a more familiar and comfortable manner.

 Etching needles come in a variety styles, but their one common feature is that they have sharp metal points.
-While I hold my stylus as I would a pencil, this medium creates particular restrictions on how I can draw.
-I cannot impart tone with pressure, all my lines are identical.
-I only open lines for the acid to bite.
-The weight of a line is determined by the length of time it spends in the acid.
-The longer the exposure, the more metal is dissolved.
-The deeper the line, the more ink it will hold, and the darker it prints.
+While I hold my stylus as I would a pencil, this medium creates restrictions on how I can draw.
+I cannot impart tone with pressure for there is no transfer of pigment and no give to the hard metal surface.
+All drawn lines look identical since the stylus only needs to expose metal for the acid to bite.
+The weight of a line is solely determined by the length of time it spends in the acid.
+The longer its exposure, the more metal will dissolve and evaporate into a gas.
+The deeper the line, the more ink it will hold, and the darker it will print.
 I must also avoid exposing broad areas of metal for these will not properly hold ink.
-To create tonal fields, parallel lines are laid down and then more lines are crosshatched on top for optical blending.
+To create tonal fields, parallel lines must be laid down.
+To even out or soften tone, more lines must be crosshatched over the first set to create optical blending.

-Copyright 2024 Alan Petrulis All Rights Reserved
+Copyright 2025 Alan Petrulis All Rights Reserved